pybind/pybind11/docs/compiling.rst

 ---------------------------------------

 If you use `PEP 518's <https://www.python.org/dev/peps/pep-0518/>`_
-``pyproject.toml`` file, you can ensure that pybind11 is available during the building of your project.
+``pyproject.toml`` file, you can ensure that ``pybind11`` is available during the compilation of your project.
 When this file exists, Pip will make a new virtual environment, download just the packages listed here in ``requires=``, and build a wheel (binary Python package).
 It will then throw away the environment, and install your wheel.

-The main drawback is that Pip 10+ is required to build from source; older versions completely ignore this file.
-If you distribute wheels, using something like `cibuildwheel <https://cibuildwheel.readthedocs.io>`_, remember that ``setup.py`` and ``pyproject.toml`` are not even contained in the wheel, so this high Pip requirement is only for source builds.

 Your ``pyproject.toml`` file will likely look something like this: